Russia's Proxima considering potential offer for JKX Oil

-Russian investment firm Proxima Capital Group said it was in "very early" stages of considering a potential offer for London-listed JKX Oil & Gas Plc (JKX.L).
+Feb 5 Russian investment firm Proxima Capital Group said it was in "very early" stages of considering a potential offer for London-listed JKX Oil & Gas Plc.

-JKX's shares, which were up about 10 percent before the announcement, surged as much as 54 percent on Thursday.
+JKX's shares, which were up about 10 percent before the announcement, surged as much as 46 percent.

 Proxima said it planned to approach JKX's board with its proposals.